-Landscaping with mums is a beautiful way to add color to your landscape during the fall.
+Landscaping with mums of the Asteraceae family is a beautiful way to add color to your landscape during the fall.
 While mums are straightforward, getting started may be a problem.
 After consulting with our experts, we have collated a guide to get you started in 17 easy-to-understand tips for these Chrysanthemum genus flowers.

 Our experts in the field, gathered their best ideas–which we will discuss in detail–were highlighted as the best ways to ensure you utilize your landscapes optimally when using mums.

 - 2. Match With You Garden

 - 9. Use Tin Pots For More Aesthetics

 - 10. Go With the Season

 - 11. Using Mums for Holidays

 - 12. Mix With Other Plants